Schwab Market Update

 Chart of the day

-Data sources: S&P Global.
+Data sources: S&P Dow Jones Indices.
 Chart source: thinkorswim® platform.

-Past performance does not guarantee future results.
+Past performance is no guarantee of future results.

 For illustrative purposes only.